acm-uiuc/til/_til/vim/almost-the-end-of-the-line.md

+---
-# Almost The End Of The Line
+title: Almost The End Of The Line
+category: vim
+---

 If you are visually selecting from the cursor to the end of the line, you will probably hit: